KaleStahl/VGC-Match-Log/README.md

 ##### README
 - Opens this "README.txt" document in your default application.
 ##### GitHub
-- Opens the url to the Github Repo for this project in your default browser.
+- Opens the url to the GitHub Repo for this project in your default browser.

 ### Direct Interface
 #### Team Pane